sonata-project/SonataFormatterBundle/docs/reference/usage.rst

         ))

 When data is populated, the ``content`` property will be populated with the text transformed from the selected transformer name and the ``rawContent`` property.

-For instance, this can be used to pregenerate the content of a markdown blog post.
+This can be used to pregenerate the content of a markdown blog post, for instance.

 Twig Formatter
 --------------